Sean-G-Han/tp/docs/UserGuide.md

 - `list` followed by `deleteclient 2` deletes the 2nd person in the address book.
 - `findclient Betsy` followed by `deleteclient 1` deletes the 1st person in the results of the `findclient` command.

-### Deleting multiple persons : `deleteclientmult`
+### Deleting multiple persons: `deleteclientmult`

 Deletes multiple specified persons from the address book.

-Format: `deleteclientmult INDEX [INDEX]...`
+Format: `deleteclientmult i/INDEX [i/INDEX]...`

-- Deletes the persons at the specified `INDEX`(s).
+- Deletes the persons at the specified `INDEX`es.
 - The index refers to the index number shown in the displayed person list.
-- The index **must be a positive integer** 1, 2, 3, …​
+- The index **must be a positive integer** 1, 2, 3, ...
-- Multiple indices can be provided, separated by spaces.

 Examples:

-- `deleteclientmult 1 2 3` deletes the first three persons in the current list.
+- `deleteclientmult i/1 i/2 i/3` deletes the first three persons in the address book.
-- `findclient John` followed by `deleteclientmult 1 2` deletes the first two persons in the results of the `findclient` command.
+- `findclient n/John` followed by `deleteclientmult i/1` deletes the 1st person in the results of the find command.

 ### Deleting a policy: `deletepolicy`